Optimizing Medical Websites for SEO Success in a Competitive Market

 D. Local SEO: Reaching Patients in Your Area

-For medical practices, local SEO is crucial in attracting patients within your geographical area.
+For medical practices, local SEO is crucial for attracting patients in your area.
 Google My Business (GMB) plays a central role in local SEO.
 By optimizing your GMB listing, your practice can appear in local search results and on Google Maps when potential patients search for nearby healthcare services.

 a.
 Optimizing Google My Business Listing